Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

    - Deploy it in the existing resource group named **rag-hack-<inject key="Deployment ID" enableCopy="false"/>**.

-   - Ensure to provide the Azure Blob Storage account name as **blobstorage-<inject key="Deployment ID" enableCopy="false"/>**.
+   - Ensure to provide the Azure Blob Storage account name as **blobstorage<inject key="Deployment ID" enableCopy="false"/>**.

-   - Create a container named **datasets**, upload the datasets that you have downloaded.
+   - Create a container named **datasets**, upload the datasets that you have downloaded earlier.

 2. **Azure AI Search Resource Deployment:**